syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

 ## Add custom words to dictionary

-If you want to add words that is not available in dictionary, you can add it using `CustomDictionary`.
+If you want to add words that is not available in existing  dictionary, you can add it using [CustomDictionary](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSpellChecker.WPF~Syncfusion.Windows.Controls.CustomDictionary.html).
 This dictionary does not has a grammar file, it accepts only dictionary file that contains a list of words.
 Users can also add words to this custom dictionary by clicking `Add to Dictionary` button available in dialog or context menu.

 ### Adding Custom Dictionary